Blog posts Remove stains from the sofa: with these 11 tricks it certainly works

 Use baby wipes to wipe off the stain.

 Baby wipes are not just for babies!
-They are also a quick and easy way to remove stains and dirt from surfaces in the home.
+They are also a quick and easy way to remove stains and dirt from household surfaces.

 Trick 10: Hairspray